IBM/cp4ba-client-onboarding-scenario/23.0.2/README.md

 > 1. (New and recommended) Using an OpenShift Job - Does not require a separate deployment machine with Java installed
 > 2. (Traditional) Using a separate deployment machine with Java installed
 >
-> When available using the OpenShift Job approach is recommended, as there is no additional requirement than having a CP4BA 23.0.2 IF002 or above cluster.
+> When available, using the OpenShift Job approach is recommended, as there is no additional requirement other than having a CP4BA 23.0.2 (IF002 or above) cluster.

 ## Target Deployment Type